-- d) Participation at any National Championship event.
-However, participating partly or fully to the official sessions and race of the event will be considered as 1 (one) test day only. - e) Wild cards and one event riders may test at anytime except at the same location as a FIM World Superbike Championship event during the 11 days preceding the day of first practice of that event. - f) Riders testing privately for the Suzuka 8 hour race are entitled to 2 extra days of testing.
-This to be carried out at Suzuka race track only. - D) Exceptions to this rule may be granted, with the approval of the Race Direction, due to reasons of force majeure, or in exceptional circumstances. - E) Practice for riders in a different discipline than Circuit Racing, is permitted for training purposes. - F) The use of road motorcycles for training purposes is permitted at any time, however the rider must not be accompanied by any Team representative and must respect the spirit of the rule in the technical and sporting aspects and is subject to the restriction mentioned at point 1.15.1 C) 1.).
+- c) Participation by riders in any other FIM World Championship or Prize event.
+(However private tests or "pre-tests" made before this event at a circuit of another FIM World Championship round will be subject to the restriction mentioned at point 1.15.1.
+A 4 (a). - d) Participation at any National Championship event.
+However, participating partly or fully to the official sessions and race of the event will be considered as 1 (one) test day only. - e) Wild cards and one event riders may test at anytime except at the same location as a FIM World Superbike Championship event during the 11 days preceding the day of first practice of that event. - f) Riders testing privately for the Suzuka 8 hours race are entitled to 2 extra days of testing.
+This to be carried out at Suzuka race track only. - g) Exceptions to this rule may be granted, with the approval of the Race Direction, due to reasons of force majeure, or in exceptional circumstances. - h) Practice for riders in a different discipline than Circuit Racing, is permitted for training purposes. - i) The use of road motorcycles for training purposes is permitted at any time, however the rider must not be accompanied by any Team representative and must respect the spirit of the rule in the technical and sporting aspects and is subject to the restriction mentioned at point 1.15.1.
+A 4 (a).